ATTENTION FANS OF THE GRATEFUL DEAD, SAN JOSE HISTORY AND GROOVY STUFF IN GENERAL

 Mark Purdy, an award-winning journalist and four-decade Bay Area resident, is curating the stories surrounding the Grateful Dead’s historic first performance on South Fifth Street.
 During a 43-year career, Purdy worked as a reporter or columnist at San Jose Mercury News, Los Angeles Times, Cincinnati Enquirer, and Chicago Tribune.
 He earned recognition as one of America’s Top 10 sports columnists by the Associated Press and Wall Street Journal.
 In 2014, the California Newspaper Publishers Association honored him for writing the state’s best newspaper column.

 Purdy’s job also brought him in contact with iconic cultural figures.
-One such memorable encounter involved Ken Kesey, the counterculture figure behind the “Acid Test” parties that inspired The Grateful Dead’s evolution.
+One such memorable encounter involved Ken Kesey, the counterculture figure behind the “Acid Test” parties that inspired the Grateful Dead’s evolution.
 In 1985, Kesey—hired by the Mercury News to write a piece for the Super Bowl at Stanford Stadium—borrowed Purdy’s thesaurus and never returned it.
 The anecdote has become a lighthearted reminder of Purdy’s proximity to some of the Bay Area’s most transformative moments and personalities.
 When the Grateful Dead sang the national anthem before a 1993 San Francisco Giants baseball game, Purdy asked Jerry Garcia if he had played Little League baseball.
 Garcia said he’d instead preferred softball and considered himself a good softball pitcher.
 Since retiring in 2017, Purdy has taught journalism classes at San Jose State and worked on various writing projects, including several published articles about South Bay rock history.

 A Unified Vision for the Dedication

 Together, Purdy and Orloff form an effective team, combining Purdy’s storytelling expertise and historical curation with Orloff’s strategic leadership and community-building efforts.
 While Purdy curates the accounts and content that illuminate the significance of this landmark event, Orloff focuses on fostering partnerships and promoting the project’s broader cultural impact.
-Their shared vision is to honor The Grateful Dead’s transformative influence while honoring San Jose and Silicon Valley’s role in the remarkable saga of Northern California rock ‘n’ roll history.
+Their shared vision is to honor the Grateful Dead’s transformative influence while honoring San Jose and Silicon Valley’s role in the remarkable saga of Northern California rock ‘n’ roll history.

 The San Jose plaque dedication and celebration is not merely the recognition of a single performance.
 It is a salute to the greater Bay Area’s enduring legacy as a hub of musical innovation and cultural change.
 With Purdy and Orloff at the helm, this effort promises to resonate with generations to come, inspiring an appreciation for the region’s singular contributions to global music history